Towards Data-efficient Customer Intent Recognition with Prompt-based Learning Paradigm: Methodology and Experimental Setup

-In this part, we will explore the effectiveness of prompt templates with detailed instructions, which are designed to introduce the task and provide descriptions of the different labels to help the model better understand the task, as is shown in template 5 in Table \ref{advanced-templates}.
+In this part, we will explore the effectiveness of a detailed prompt, which is designed to explicitly introduce the task and provide descriptions of all different labels to help the model better understand the task, as is shown in template 5 in Table \ref{prompt-template} in Appendix \ref{appendix:prompts-verbalizers}.